paws-r/paws/README.md

 and OS environment variables, AWS credential files, and IAM roles.
 See [docs/credentials.md](docs/credentials.md) for more info.

-In this example, we set them with R environment variables.
+In the example below, we set them with R environment variables.

+Warning: Do not save your credentials in your R code files!
+You might accidentally upload them to GitHub and that would be bad.
+Use one of the other methods above instead.

 ``` r
 Sys.setenv(